ayartsev7/terse-mock/README.md

 const mock = tm.mock([[m => m.f(tm.ANY), 1]]);
 ```
 ### Nested mocks
-terse-mock mocks can be freely used as mock return values of `tmock` and `tset`
+terse-mock mocks can be freely used as mock return values of `tmock` and `tset`.
 ```javascript
 test('nested mocks demo', () => {
   // ARRANGE